Keyboard shortcuts

 cargo run ./test.txt

-Parsing the string 5 * 6 * 2 with the generated parser will create the following parse tree:
+Parsing 5 * 6 * 2 produces this parse tree:

 Parse Tree